 Health concerns?

-Veterans may be eligible for VA disability compensation benefits and health care benefits for health problems associated with exposure to nerve agents during military service.
+Veterans may file a claim for disability compensation for health problems they believe are related to exposure to nerve agents during military service.
+VA decides these claims on a case-by-case basis.
+File a claim online.